Rassibassi/doyoutrackid/frontend/README.md

 ## SSG, SSR and ISR

-Efforts have been made to prevent redundant calls to our BE tracks DB e.g. for track list in the past which will never update.
+Efforts have been made to prevent redundant calls to our tracks API e.g. for track list in the past which will never update.

 ### `pages/tracks/`